israelterrill/LETUPreviewerApp/README.md

 npm install http && npm install httpdispatcher

-Then, run:
-node Server.js
+Then, in the TestServer directory run: node Server.js

 This should start a web server with the port set to 8080.
-The served data is according to the information in Documentation/APIDataFormats.txt.
+The served data is according to the format in Documentation/APIDataFormats.txt.